Kursk submarine disaster: Automated recordings disabled

-The fifth compartment, in addition to the reactors, contained equipment that automatically recorded the operating activity of the boat.
+The fifth compartment, in addition to the reactors, contained equipment that automatically recorded the operating activity of the vessel.
 Twenty-two recordings were analysed by specialists from the Saint Petersburg Center of Speech Technologies.
-They discovered that the system had been turned off the day of the accident, in violation of procedure.
+They discovered the system had been turned off the day of the disaster, in violation of procedure.

 Rescue buoy disabled

-Kursk was equipped with an emergency rescue buoy on top of compartment seven that was designed to automatically deploy when it detected any of a variety of emergency conditions such as a fire or a rapid pressure change.
+Kursk was equipped with an emergency rescue buoy on top of compartment seven designed to automatically deploy upon detecting a variety of emergency conditions, including fire or a rapid pressure change.
 It was intended to float to the surface and send a signal, helping rescuers locate the stricken vessel.
-While some reports claimed that the buoy had repeatedly malfunctioned and been welded in place, investigators learned that Kursk had been deployed to the Mediterranean during the summer of 1999 to monitor the U.S. fleet responding to the Kosovo War.
-Russian Navy officers, fearing that the buoy might accidentally deploy and reveal the submarine's position to the U.S. fleet, ordered the buoy to be disabled.
-It was still inoperative when the sub sank.
+Some reports claimed the buoy, after repeatedly malfunctioning, had been welded in place.
+These reports were confirmed after investigators learned Kursk had been deployed to the Mediterranean during the summer of 1999 to monitor the U.S. fleet responding to the Kosovo War.
+Russian Navy officers, fearing that the buoy might accidentally deploy and reveal the submarine's position to the U.S. fleet, had ordered the buoy be intentionally disabled.
+The rescue buoy remained inoperative during the disaster.